Allergic reactions to Aspirin and other Pain Killers

 As there are so many brand names of the same medication, and so many types of medications available, accidental exposure to aspirin or NSAIDs may occur.
-It is therefore important to tell your pharmacist or health professional about your sensitivity to these medicines.
+Therefore it is important to tell your pharmacist or health professional about your sensitivity to these medicines.

 Testing for drug sensitivity

-There is no reliable blood or skin allergy test which has been proven to be useful for confirming or excluding sensitivity to aspirin and NSAIDs.
+There is no reliable blood or skin allergy test for confirming or excluding sensitivity to aspirin and NSAIDs.
 The only way to do so is a graded open challenge under strict medical supervision.
 Challenge testing is not always necessary, but may be advised in some circumstances to prove that sensitivity exists, or to prove the safety of an unrelated medicine, so that you have another drug from which to choose if you need to use a pain killer.